open/close all folders

-- There's a series of these in Professor Layton And The Miracle Mask's daily downloadable puzzles where you have to position mirrors so colored rays of light will be reflected a certain number of times before they hit same-colored ghosts.
+- There's a series of these in Professor Layton and the Miracle Mask's daily downloadable puzzles where you have to position mirrors so colored rays of light will be reflected a certain number of times before they hit same-colored ghosts.
 That puzzle series has a sequel in Professor Layton and the Azran Legacy, with the same premise.

 - One dungeon in Tales of the Abyss has a couple of oddly half-hearted light and mirror puzzles, as if the designers of the game felt obligated to include every possible type of block puzzle but couldn't be bothered to actually make it require effort.
 A straighter example can be found in the use of Mieu's fireballs, which have to be reflected off things in the final dungeon and several sidequests as well.

 - The remake of Quest for Glory II has a minigame called "Force Bolt Flurry," which can be played by anybody with magical skill and knowledge of the appropriate spells.
-It's pretty much a Light and Mirrors Puzzle with Force Bolts instead of light, and with the added challenge of preventing your opponent from reflecting his Force Bolts into your territory.
+It employs Force Bolts instead of light, with the added challenge of preventing your opponent from reflecting his Force Bolts into your territory.